Mauritian nationality law: Loss of nationality

 Mauritian nationals can renounce their nationality pending approval by the state.
 Mauritians of origin may not be deprived of their nationality.
 Naturalised persons may be denaturalised in Mauritius for committing crimes against the state or state security; for ordinary crimes; for disloyal acts or behaving as if one were a citizen of another country, such as voting in an election; for residing outside of the country for an extended period of time without government authorisation; or for fraud, misrepresentation, or concealment in a registration petition.
 Persons who previously had nationality and wish to repatriate if they voluntarily lost their status because of marriage and the marriage has terminated must request reinstatement.

 Dual nationality

 Dual nationality is typically allowed in Mauritius for persons of origin since 1995, but is prohibited for naturalised persons.

+Commonwealth citizenship

+Mauritian citizens are also Commonwealth citizens by default as well.

 History

 Portuguese and Dutch inhabitation (1502–1710)

 The island now known as Mauritius was first identified on the 1502 Cantino planisphere, along with the islands now known as Réunion and Rodrigues.
 On the map, the islands were identified as "Dina Margabin" (Île Bourbon/Réunion), "Dina Moraze" (Rodrigues) and "Dina Arobi" (Île de France/Mauritius).
 In 1507 it was sighted by the Portuguese navigator Diogo Fernandes Pereira, who renamed Dina Arobi the "Ilha do Cirne" (Island of the Swan), after his ship.
 The three islands were given the name Mascarene Islands after the Portuguese captain Pedro Mascarenhas, though there is no evidence the Portuguese attempted to settle there.
 In 1598 Dutch Admiral Wybrand van Warwijck claimed the island, renaming it Mauritius to honor Prince Maurice of Nassau.
 The island became reprovisioning outpost for Dutch, British, and French traders.